Sinan Akçıl

 Sinan Akçıl (born 20 May 1982) is a Turkish composer, singer, songwriter and record producer.
 He is known for producing Hadise's Eurovision 2009 song for Turkey, called "Düm Tek Tek".

 Personal life

-Sinan Akçıl married popular Turkish actress and model Burcu Kıratlı in Turkish Consulate in Amsterdam, the Netherlands, on 24 December 2018 with a simple marriage ceremony.
+Akçıl was born to Albanian parents in the Netherlands.
+He married popular Turkish actress and model Burcu Kıratlı in Turkish Consulate in Amsterdam, the Netherlands, on 24 December 2018 with a simple marriage ceremony.
 The couple divorced in September 2019.
 They married for the second time on 22 February 2021.
 They divorced again in May 2022.

 Criticism

 Radio 99 broadcast director Sema Eryiğit: "His songs aired a lot on the radio programs and in different places.
 But his live performance was disappointing.
 Maybe he should just continue working as a composer; [that way] he will not have such a fan base anymore, but it would have been more prestigious in the music world."

 Atilla Aydoğdu, the music writer of the Akşam newspaper said: "When summer started I wished he would never sing his own songs anymore.
 Unfortunately, one does not always get what he wants."